New York FMLA Lawyers

 An illness, childbirth, or care for a sick immediate family member should not result in the loss of a job, and the FMLA protects employees from having to choose between the health and welfare of their family and their livelihood.
 Employees are entitled to up to 12 weeks of unpaid, job-protected leave per year.

 The act has been used by employees more than 100 million times since it was enacted in 1993, allowing employees to welcome a new child into their homes via childbirth, adoption, or foster care; to care for an immediate family member (spouse, child, or parent) with a serious health condition; or to manage a serious personal health condition—all without worrying about losing their jobs.

 The good news?
 FMLA works for both employees and employers when done right (91% of employers surveyed by the Department of Labor report a neutral or favorable impact on absenteeism, turnover, and morale with the FMLA).

-However, we’ve seen the FMLA misused in a variety of ways by employers, and our experienced employment lawyers work for clients who are denied their legal right to take medical leave or who suffer retaliation, loss of wages, or termination for taking FMLA.
+However, we’ve seen the FMLA misused in a variety of ways by employers, and our experienced FMLA lawyers work for clients who are denied their legal right to take medical leave or who suffer retaliation, loss of wages, or termination for taking FMLA.